Chhet Sovanpanha

 Chhet Sovanpanha (ឈិត សុវណ្ណបញ្ញា; born 6 September 1986) is a Cambodian singer.
-She is the only singer to reach the top rankings in Cambodia's competitive music industry with almost no self-promotion.

 Biography

 Early life

 Her father is a sculptor who is able to earn enough money for a fair standard of living.
 She is a college graduate.
 She loved singing since an early age and has performed in many shows for children.

 The beginning

 At the age of 19, she became a singer for Rasmey Hang Meas Production (2005) after she auditioned for a music show on Cambodian CTN Television.
 The producers of Rasmey Hang Meas were immediately drawn to her soulful and rockish voice.
 After a few vocal tests, she was awarded with a five-year contract with Rasmey Hang Meas Production.
 She is the youngest to sing for Rasmey Hang Meas Production.